worldveil/musical_mel_transform_torch/README.md

 2. `torchaudio` mel scale transform
 3. `MusicalMelTransform` (this repo)

-I have constrained the two mel transforms (2 & 3) to have the same dimensionality, and be capturing up to 16khz to make the comparison fair.
+I have constrained the two mel transforms (2 & 3) to have the same dimensionality and be capturing up to 16khz to make the comparison fair.

 ![Linear FFT vs torchaudio melscale vs musical mel transform](img/spectrogram_comparison.png)

-As you can see, especially in the lower frequencies, the resolution of `MusicalMelTransform` is much, much better!
+As you can see, especially in the low frequencies, the resolution of `MusicalMelTransform` is much, much better!
 This is great for music, and especially for low-frequency heavy music like today's pop and electronic music.
 The graph here shows a kick pattern, typical in house or techno music.

 Looking at the resulting features across different musically-relevant frequency ranges, we can see how different transforms vary: